dilute phase conveying

 Dilute Phase Vacuum

-nother option for dilute phase is dilute phase vacuum conveying.
+Another option for dilute phase pneumatic transportation is dilute phase vacuum conveying.
 A difference in the dilute phase vacuum design is that the positive displacement blower is placed at the end of the conveying line.
 The power from the blower draws in air from the beginning of the conveying line, resulting in air being pulled through the line.

 A major asset when using a vacuum system in pneumatic conveying is that the material can be picked up from multiple locations.
 For example if the material is being brought in by various railcars and the conveying line can be attached to the multiple railcars.
 While the material can be retrieved from multiple locations using a vacuum design, it can only be distributed to a single location.
 Vacuum conveying is also used for conveying toxic materials such as lead oxide.
 Since air is being pulled into the conveying line and not pushed out, should a leak occur in the line the vacuum design won’t allow the toxic material to escape as easily as a pressure system would.

 Unlike in dilute phase, materials conveyed in dense phase pneumatic transportation systems are not suspended in the air because they are extremely abrasive and/or extremely heavy.
 Dense phase is also operated at a much lower velocity than dilute; typically around 700-1,500ft/min.
 Materials that are more than 55-60lbs per cubic foot are good candidates for dense phase conveying.
 However there are exceptions such as cement.
 While cement is 95 lbs per cubic foot, it is also a fine material that moves well in an air stream.
 Similar to dilute phase, dense phase conveying can use a vacuum or pressure system design.